 There are always solutions to tax issues.
 The IRS doesn’t want to put people in jail or even hold hearings.
 The agency would prefer to receive the money you owe.

-A tax professional can help you negotiate a viable arrangement to pay your unpaid tax debt over time.
+A tax professional can help you negotiate a viable arrangement to pay your unpaid back taxes over time.
 An LT11 – Final Notice of Intent to Levy is a serious tax notice, but you’ve come to the right place.
-Solvable can help you find a tax professional who can help you file for the tax debt relief you need.
+Solvable can help you find a tax professional who can help you file for the back tax assistance you need.